ajprevett/developer-roadmap/src/data/roadmaps/cyber-security/content/os-independent-troubleshooting@pJUhQin--BGMuXHPwx3JJ.md

 ## Basic Troubleshooting Process

-Following a systematic troubleshooting process is critical, regardless of the operating system.
-Here are the basic steps you might follow:
+Following a systematic troubleshooting process is critical, regardless of the issue.
+Here are the basic steps based on the CompTIA Troubleshooting Methodology:

-- **Identify the problem**: Gather information on the issue and its symptoms, and attempt to reproduce the problem, if possible.
-Take note of any error messages or unusual behaviors.
-- **Research and analyze**: Search for potential causes and remedies on relevant forums, web resources, or vendor documentation.
-- **Develop a plan**: Formulate a strategy to resolve the issue, considering the least disruptive approach first, where possible.
-- **Test and implement**: Execute the proposed solution(s) and verify if the problem is resolved.
-If not, repeat the troubleshooting process with a new plan until the issue is fixed.
+- **Identify the Problem**: Start by gathering information to determine the issue.
+Ask the user about the symptoms, review logs, and identify recent changes that may have caused the problem.
+- **Establish a Theory of Probable Cause**: Based on the information gathered, create a list of potential causes for the problem.
+Start with the simplest and most obvious explanations.
+- **Test the Theory to Determine Cause**: Test the most likely cause first to see if it resolves the issue.
+If it doesn’t, move on to the next probable cause on your list.
+- **Establish a Plan of Action to Resolve the Problem and Implement the Solution**: Once you’ve identified the cause, develop a step-by-step plan to fix the issue while minimizing any impact on the system or users.
+- **Verify Full System Functionality and, If Applicable, Implement Preventive Measures**: After implementing the solution, confirm that the system is fully operational and the problem is resolved.
+If needed, apply preventive steps to avoid similar issues in the future.
-- **Document the process and findings**: Record the steps taken, solutions implemented, and results to foster learning and improve future troubleshooting efforts.
+- **Document Findings, Actions, and Outcomes**: Record the details of the problem, the steps taken to resolve it, and the final outcome.
+This documentation helps with future troubleshooting and knowledge sharing.

 ## Isolating the Problem